WHB139426/Grounded-Video-LLM/README.md

 Download the pretrained weights [[🤗HF](https://huggingface.co/WHB139426/Grounded-Video-LLM/tree/main)] in your own `weight_path`.

 ## Qucik Inference
 We give a short example to run the inference code.
+We recommend GPUs with 24GB memeroy.
 1. replace the parameter `weight_path` in `scripts/inference.sh` with your own path that you set above.
 2. run the following script: `bash scripts/inference.sh`
+3. You can change the `prompt_grounding`, `prompt_videoqa`, `video_path` in argparse to run your own case.